 11. Identify and improve upon your own biases related to professionalism that may be influencing our relationships with students.
 White supremacy culture explicitly and implicitly privileges whiteness and discriminates against non-white professionalism standards related to dress code, speech, work style, and timeliness.
 Check out these eight tactics to identify and reduce your implicit biases.

-I hope that these methods help your students think less of themselves as imposters and more as trailblazers.
+I hope that these methods help your students imposter feelings, think less of themselves as imposters and more as trailblazers.

 How are you combatting imposter syndrome on your campus?
 Connect with us on Twitter @themoderncampus.